anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 </div></div>
 </pre>

 The reason we want to iteratively add more features is because it introduces more complexity and effort.
-For example, extracting the relevant HTML from the URLs is not trivial but recall that we want to *close the loop* with a simple solution first.
-We're going to use just the title and description because we hypothesize that the project's core concepts will be there whereas the details may have many other keywords.
+We may have additional data about each feature such as author info, html from links in the description, etc. While these may have meaningful signal, we want to slowly introduce these after we close the loop.

+!!! question "What's the
 !!! note
     Over time, our dataset will grow and we'll need to label new data.
 So far, we had a team of moderators clean the existing data but we'll need to establish proper workflow to make this process easier and reliable.
 Typically, we'll use collaborative UIs where annotators can fix errors, etc. and then use a tool like [Airflow](https://airflow.apache.org/){:target="_blank"} or [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"} for workflow / pipeline orchestration to know when new data is ready to be labeled and also when it's ready to be used for QA and eventually, modeling.